tandrewnichols/file-manifest/README.md

 var routes = fm.generate('./', { load: "readFile" }); // not necessary, since this is the default for non .js/.json files
 ```

-Get all markdown file in the current directory as markdown:
+Get all markdown files in the current directory as markdown:

 ```js
 var routes = fm.generate('./', { load: require('marky-mark').parseFileSync });